 Amplification Doesn’t Replace Collaboration

 Bots are frequently used in group or collaborative settings to automate tasks that normally require human interaction.
 But removing collaboration opportunities can hamper creativity and productivity.
 Rather than replacing collaboration, bots can be used to reduce friction in communication or task coordination.
-For example, bots could provide transparency on task progress, make team goals more visible, link experts with novices, and build team trust and cooperation.6 However, the poor design or overuse of bots might lead to information and interruption overload—things bot designers must watch out for.
+For example, bots could provide transparency on task progress, make team goals more visible, link experts with novices, and build team trust and cooperation.6 However, the poor design or overuse of bots might lead to information and interruption overload—issues bot designers must watch out for.

 Users Should Always Know What to Expect

-Unlike with the Turing bots proposed back in the 1950s, bot developers should make it clear to users that they’re interacting with a bot, not another human.
+In contrast to the Turing bots proposed in the 1950s, bot developers should make it clear to users that they’re interacting with a bot, not another human.
 Similarly, if a bot passes control to a human (for example, when the bot can’t understand a command or answer a question), the user should be aware of this, and the handover should be graceful and transparent.
 This ensures that users don’t lose trust in the systems supported by bots and that users understand why control is being passed to them.
 Also, the bot’s purpose—what it can and can’t do—must be evident and match user expectations.

 User–Bot Interaction Should Be Optimized